 How Do I Stop My Dog From Farting

 Just like in humans, farting (or flatulence) is caused by a buildup of gas in the intestines.
 In my house, we've had a standing (or sitting) joke for years—whenever one of us passes gas, we blame it on one of the dogs.
 In all the years that I have had dogs, though, our malamute Maxwell has raised the bar on farting.
 I should say he has blown it right off its hinges!

 Some dogs pass gas in a way that's like a silent weapon—quiet but deadly.
-All of a sudden there is a permeating aroma in the room or the car that you swear is going to make you expire from the smell.
+All of a sudden, there is a permeating aroma in the room or the car that you swear is going to make you expire from the smell.
 It’s so bad that you're sure your eyes are watering and you're becoming sick from the smell.
-Nothing says hospitality like having a family gathering and you sense a toxic cloud enveloping your guests.
+Nothing says hospitality like a toxic cloud enveloping your guests.

 Other dogs pass gas audibly.
 From an early age, Max farted audibly like he was a balloon expelling gas.
-It definitely got our attention, and I wanted to learn more in order to cut down on the noxious fumes, not to mention the embarrassment of having a dog literally just prancing along farting as his hips swung from side to side.
-Better yet, assuming the sit position or a down and expelling a “symphony” of fart sounds.
-It began to feel like this was a gag gift being used and he wasn’t in on the joke.
+It definitely got our attention, and I wanted to learn more in order to cut down on the noxious fumes (not to mention the embarrassment of having a dog literally just prancing along farting as his hips swung from side to side).
+Better yet was when he would assume the sit position or lie down and expel a “symphony” of fart sounds.
+It began to feel like a gag gift was being used and he wasn’t in on the joke.

 What Causes Dog Farts?

 According to the AKC and other sources, some of the most common causes are:

 - Poor diet